danielfoehrKn/kubeswitch/README.md

 The tool sets the `KUBECONFIG` environment variable in the current shell session to the selected `kubeconfig`.
 This way different Kubernetes clusters can be targeted in each terminal window.

 There are two separate tools involved.
-THe first one is `switch.sh`, a tiny bash script, and then there is the `switcher` binary.
+The first one is `switch.sh`, a tiny bash script, and then there is the `switcher` binary.
 The only thing the `switch` script does, is calling the `switcher` binary, capturing the path to the user selected `kubeconfig` and then setting the `KUBECONFIG` environment variable.
 In order for the script to set the environment variable in the current shell session, it has to be sourced.